by Calculated Risk on 6/17/2014 01:28:00 PM

 This graph shows the month to month comparison between 2013 (blue) and 2014 (red).

 Below is an update to the graph comparing multi-family starts and completions.
 Since it usually takes over a year on average to complete a multi-family project, there is a lag between multi-family starts and completions.
 Completions are important because that is new supply added to the market, and starts are important because that is future new supply (units under construction is also important for employment).

 These graphs use a 12 month rolling total for NSA starts and completions.

 The blue line is for multifamily starts and the red line is for multifamily completions.

-The rolling 12 month total for starts (blue line) has been increasing steadily, and completions (red line) is lagging behind - but completions will follow starts up (completions lag starts by about 12 months).
+The rolling 12 month total for starts (blue line) has been increasing steadily, and completions (red line) are lagging behind - but completions will continue to follow starts up (completions lag starts by about 12 months).

 The second graph shows single family starts and completions.
 It usually only takes about 6 months between starting a single family home and completion - so the lines are much closer.
 The blue line is for single family starts and the red line is for single family completions.

 Starts have been moving up (but the increase has slowed recently), and completions have followed.